tisvasconcelos/LayerAppJS/README.md

 model.save();
 </pre>

-As said before, AppLayer.js is library/framework agnostic so this layer can be implemented, so you can implement with other libraries other than jQuery (the one used in the example)
+As said before, AppLayer.js is library/framework agnostic, so you can implement these methods from synchronizer (and others) with other libraries other than jQuery (the one used in the example).

-A required feature in every application is trigger a function (callback) after iteract with persistent layer.
 By default, AppLayer.js defines that the application works in async mode.
 To change this:
 <pre>
 model.async = false;
 //or when creating the model
 var model = new AppLayer({async: false});
 </pre>

+A required feature in every application is trigger a function (callback) after iteract with persistent layer.
 To set the callback function for the save() method (the same for delete() and read())
 <pre>
 model.on("save", function() { // do stuff here; });